Introduction to pewter casting

 What will we cover?

-Day four - After the wax has been melted out over night from the mould, prepare and cast the pewter, then chip out from the mould.
+Day three - After the wax has been melted out over night from the mould, prepare and cast the pewter, then chip out

 What will I achieve?